BenjaminSoelberg/openchronos-ng-elf/README.md

 ```
 4) Disconnect the watch module and the watch should display BOOT<br>

-5) Press any button except the backlight and you should be up and running the new firmware
+5) Press any button except DOWN and you should be up and running the new firmware

 *Please note that this method is slow but very useful if flashing over wireless fails.*